scala/make-release-notes/hand-written.md

-We are happy to announce the availability of Scala 2.12.0!
+We are very happy to announce the availability of Scala 2.12.0!

-The Scala 2.12 compiler has been completely overhauled to make use of the new VM features available in Java 8!
+The Scala 2.12 compiler has been completely overhauled to make use of the new VM features available in Java 8:
-  - A trait [compiles directly to an interface](#trait-compiles-to-an-interface) with default methods for improved binary compatibility.
+  - A trait [compiles directly to an interface](#trait-compiles-to-an-interface) with default methods.
+This improves binary compatibility and Java interoperability.
-  - A function literal (lambda) can now target any [Single Abstract Method (SAM) type](#java-8-style-lambdas), including Scala's built-in `FunctionN` classes.
-Scala code can seamlessly use libraries with higher-order functions written in Java 8, and vice versa.
-Code generation for function literals uses `invokedynamic` to avoid emitting a classfile at compile time, just like Java 8.
+  - Scala and Java 8 interop is also improved for functional code, as methods that take functions can easily be called in each direction using lambda syntax.
+The  `FunctionN` classes in Scala's standard library are now Single Abstract Method (SAM) types, and all [SAM types](#java-8-style-lambdas)  are treated uniformly -- from type checking until code generation (no class file is generated for lambdas, and `invokedynamic` is used instead).

 This release ships with a powerful new optimizer.
 Many more (effectively) final methods, including those defined in objects and traits, are now inlined.
 As well, closure allocations, dead code and [box/unbox pairs](https://github.com/scala/scala/pull/4858) are eliminated more effectively.